 As fishing pressure continues to impact the Park, staff will monitor impacts in terms of levels of fishing-related litter, catch success, shoreline impacts, and visitor experience to determine if intervention is needed.
-The operation manuals regarding the Limits of Acceptable Change will help track tools and conditions to manage fishing impacts.

 Habitat Structures

 To improve fishing quality in these low-habitat gravel pits, a variety of structures have been added to the lakes.
 Maps to some of these can be found in the fishing guide brochure and Park files.
 Current structures include log cribs, concrete debris, towers of tires, and Russian-olive or waste Christmas trees sunk in concrete.
 These will decompose over time, so projects to add habitat diversity may be needed in the future, though waste tires or visible concrete debris will no longer be added to the South Platte Park environment.